-Prerequisite: MEC\H108.
+Prerequisite: MECH114.
 Covers the principles involved in the analysis of stresses which occur within machine and structural elements subjected to various types of loads.
-Analysis of these stresses are made as applied to thin-walled cylinders and spheres, riveted and welded joints, beams, columns, couplings and shafts.
-Mechanical properties of common materials are determined using equipment such as the Universal Testing Machine, Torsion Testing Machine, and Impact Testing Machine.
-Experiments involving stress and strain analysis are included.
-Microcomputers are used in the analysis of experimental data and preparation of laboratory reports.
+Analysis of these stresses are made as applied to thin-walled cylinders and spheres, beams, columns, couplings and shafts.
+Laboratory experiments supplement and reinforce theoretical class work.
 Three class and two laboratory hours weekly.

-MEC\H271 Fluid Mechanics
+MECH271 Fluid Mechanics

-Prerequisite: MEC\H108.
+Prerequisite: MECH114.
 An introductory survey of the principles and methods involved in the analysis of fluid systems.
 Included are common fluid properties, hydrostatics, the kinematics of fluid flow and energy relationships.
-The use of standard empirical information to reflect the departure of actual hardware performance from the theoretical is reflected in many of the applications considered.
-This course also provides laboratory experience with the common instruments used in experiments involving properties of fluids.
-To verify the general analytical methods studied in class, wind tunnel testing, hydraulics, pneumatics and pressure loss measurements may be included.
+Laminar and turbulant flow in piping systems are analyzed.
+Laboratory experiments supplement and reinforce theoretical class work.
 Three class and two laboratory hours weekly.

-MEC\H284 Machine Design
+MECH284 Machine Design

-Prerequisites: CAD\H150 and MEC\H251, or permission of instructor.
+Prerequisites: CADH150 and MECH251, or permission of instructor.
 Deals with the concept of mechanical design from concept to specifications.
 Covers the procedures, data, and techniques necessary to design/select mechanical components such as gears, springs, bearings, belt and chain drives, clutches, brakes, fasteners, shafts and screws.
 A design project is also included.
 Three class and two laboratory hours weekly.

-METEOROLOGY STEM Division
+METEOROLOGY